NikSchaefer/university-ideal-life/README.md

 # University Ideal Life Analysis & Prediction

-Machine Learning Model used to analyze and predict student satiscation and stress levels
+Neural Network used to analyze and predict student satisfaction and stress levels